modernish/modernish/README.md

 floating point, never a comma, regardless of the system locale.
 This applies both to command arguments and to output.

-By default, very large numbers producing strings longer than 70 characters are wrapped over 70 character lines, with continuing lines ending in a backslash.
-This format is suitable for unwrapping using the shell's `read` builtin **without** the `-r` option.
-This behaviour, inherited from `bc`(1), is undone if any of the options `-w`, `-f` or `-s` are given.

 The `-w`, `-f` and `-s` options are inspired by GNU and BSD `seq`, mostly emulating GNU where they differ.
 The `-S`, `-B` and `-b` options are modernish enhancements based on `bc`(1) functionality.